Rawa/qmk_keyboard_layouts/README.md

 ## Requirements

-To utilize the `install.sh` and `uninstall.sh` script you are required to have `stow` installed.
-You can also manually install the keyboards by manually adding them to your qmk_firmware directory
+To utilize the `install.sh` and `uninstall.sh` script you are required to have [stow](https://www.gnu.org/software/stow/) installed.
+You can also manually install the keyboards by manually copying over them to your qmk_firmware directory

 ## Install